 On their way back to their longships, the Vikings found Walfrid praying in his private house of worship, his cella, which he had built himself.
-The cella was located where the Saint Walfrid church of Bedum stands today.
-Walfrid was an iliterate and pious man who travelled twice every day of the year barefoot to Groningen to attend matins, mass and vespers.
-Walfrid had prophesied the raid of the Vikings, and that he himself would die.
+The cella was located where the Saint Walfrid church of Bedum with its pockmarked walls stands today.
+Walfrid was an illiterate and pious man who walked barefoot twice, every day of the year to Groningen.
+To attend matins, mass and vespers.
+Walfrid had prophesied the raid of the Vikings, and that he himself would die on the occasion.
 The Vikings walked Walfrid to their encampment near their ships.
 Here they tortured Walfrid and, finally, beheaded him.
-Merely because he was a Christian, according to the abovementioned Passio Walfridi that is.
+Merely because he was a Christian.
+According to the abovementioned Passio Walfridi, this is.

-Why the Vikings took so much effort to take Walfrid all the way to their encampment, and subsequently tortured and slaughtered him, remains a question.
+Why the raiding Scandinavians took so much effort to take Walfrid all the way to their encampment, and subsequently tortured and slaughtered him, remains a question.
 Was it simply because he was a christian?
 If this was the case, then there would have been many more christians to be treated the same way.
-We think it must have had to do with Walfrid’s high social position is the region, which also becomes clear from the silver his parents paid to ransom the body.
+We humbly think it must have had to do with Walfrid’s high social position is the region, which also becomes clear from the silver his kin paid to ransom the body.
 The details concerning Walfrid cultivating and possessing quite some plots of land, also indicate that he was not a nobody.
 Walfrid belonged to the ruling elite in Frisian society.
 A class settling disputes through feuds and strengthening bonds through drinking and eating parties (Mulder-Bakker 2021).
-In other words, Walfrid represented value for the raiders.
+In other words, Walfrid represented value for the ruthless raiders.
 Probably, alive the Vikings could have received even more silver.
 Why they killed him and not ransomed him for more silver alive, though, is open for debate.

 If Viking history is your thing, find an overview of battles in our post Frisia, a Viking Graveyard.
 Hopefully the title is not too much of a spoiler.